Flood Advisory issued for Kleberg by NWS - News Break

 Flood Advisory issued for Kleberg by NWS

-Effective: 2021-07-09 20:23:00 CDT Expires: 2021-07-13 04:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 09:17:00 CDT Expires: 2021-07-14 00:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Kleberg The National Weather Service in Corpus Christi has issued a * Flood Advisory for Northeastern Kleberg County in south central Texas South Central Nueces County in south central Texas * Until 915 PM CDT. * At 722 PM CDT, Doppler radar indicated heavy rain.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Corpus Christi, Corpus Christi International Airport, Cabaniss Field, South Texas Botanical Gardens, Del Mar College West Campus, Clarkwood and Chapman Ranch.
-Additional rainfall amounts of 1 to 3 inches are expected over the area.
+Target Area: Kleberg The National Weather Service in Corpus Christi has issued a * Flood Advisory for Central Jim Wells County in south central Texas Northwestern Kleberg County in south central Texas Southwestern Nueces County in south central Texas * Until 900 PM CDT. * At 702 PM CDT, Doppler radar indicated heavy rain occurring or moving into the advisory area.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Kingsville, Alice, Bishop, Ben Bolt, Alice Acres, Agua Dulce and Lake Alice.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0